ivelasq/multilingual-docs/post.md

 > same documentation, but quickly switching between R and Python for our
 > users, that need to see one language or the other.

+Wes and Hadley explored [Quarto](https://quarto.org/) as a possible solution, and we enjoyed the discussion so much that we turned it into a blog post!

+<script src="https://fast.wistia.com/player.js" async></script>

+<script src="https://fast.wistia.com/embed/n1uk85o5hv.js" async type="module"></script>

+<style>wistia-player[media-id='n1uk85o5hv']:not(:defined) { background: center / contain no-repeat url('https://fast.wistia.com/embed/medias/n1uk85o5hv/swatch'); display: block; filter: blur(5px); padding-top:56.25%; }</style>

+<wistia-player media-id="n1uk85o5hv"></wistia-player>

-[Quarto](https://quarto.org/) is a multilingual authoring system by Posit, and its built-in support for multiple programming languages makes it an excellent choice for developers, technical writers, and educators looking to create flexible, multilingual documentation.
+Quarto is a multilingual authoring system by Posit, and its built-in support for multiple programming languages makes it an excellent choice for developers, technical writers, and educators looking to create multilingual documentation.
 Below, we’ll explore two approaches to implement this functionality:

 - [Group tabsets on a page](#groups)
 - [Tabby extension](#tabby)